aunebakk/nor-pim/Documentation/ReadMe.md

 The last **10%** of the code mainly consists of user interface tweaks to support new User Interface trends and fads, business layer code to interact with other systems, import/export, etc.

-T he example Catalog and Product data is all Latin "Lorem ipsum" Gibberish, this to take focus away from the data as any Product related data can be handled by NorPim.
+The example Catalog and Product data is all Latin "Lorem ipsum" Gibberish, this to take focus away from the data as any Product related data can be handled by NorPim.

 The goal of Open Sourcing NorPim is to attract organizations/developers to make more tailored User Interfaces tailored towards more specialized businesses while keeping the core sturdy enough to handle both large and huge amount of products as fast as possible on the infrastructure it runs on.